nlivaic/DistributedSystems/README.md

 - Make sure not to put too much logic in the gateway.
 Think of it as a Backend-for-frontend (BFF) - each client application should have its own BFF written with only that client application in mind.
 - Other uses: SSL termination, rate limiting...

+## Security

+* This section describes three use cases:
+  * Client application trying to access the services.
+  * One service trying to talk to another service.
+  * One service talking to one or more services through a message broker.
+* Several approaches are presented, starting with a simple one - client having a single token for all services.
+Then we show how the client could have a separate token for each service.
+We demonstrate how an API Gateway fits into the picture and it usefulness with doing token exchanges.
+This leads us to demoing how each services can be protected by a dedicated token.
+* We also discuss how HTTPS should be used even on private networks.

+### One token to rule them all

 ## Complex Scenarios

 ### Sagas